Nicholas Kosimbei, Susanna Sullivan win Cherry Blossom Ten Mile Run

 “I felt like I was putting some distance on them,” Sullivan said.
 “I can tell … that I was accelerating a little, which surprised me. … In the last mile … it seemed like the energy was really picking up and I couldn’t tell if that was just because I was leading or I was being closed on.”

 Sullivan has now finished this race seven times since 2013, but Sunday was her first finish above eighth place.
-The fifth-grade teacher at Fairfax County’s Haycock Elementary school noted that the Cherry Blossom race is one of the few achievements in her running career that’ll have an impact on her students.
+The fifth-grade teacher at Fairfax County’s Haycock Elementary school noted that the Cherry Blossom race is one of the few achievements in her running career that will have an impact on her students.

 “It’s huge, everyone knows [what] the Cherry Blossom is,” Sullivan said.
 “A lot of my time, my running means nothing to my kids … they don’t really get it, but a lot of their parents run this … so if I tell them I won Cherry Blossom that will mean something.”